Wyamio/Wyam.Web/input/docs/concepts/io.md

 ## Input Paths

 Wyam uses multiple input paths that together comprise a virtual aggregated set of input files.
-This lets us do things like specify a set of cannonical input files to use for a theme but then selectivly override the theme files by putting replacements in an alternate input path with higher precedence.
+This lets us do things like specify a set of canonical input files to use for a theme but then selectively override the theme files by putting replacements in an alternate input path with higher precedence.

 Input paths are stored in an ordered list.
 When checking for files, the paths at the end of the list take precedence over those at the start of the list.
 For example, if path "A" is at index 0, path "B" is at index 1, and they both have a file named "foo.md", the one from path "B" will be used.
-Further, all paths are aggregated so searching for files or evaluating globbing experessions will consider all files and directories in all input paths.
-In the example above, getting all input files will result in a set of files from both path "A" and path "B" (with files of the same name from path "B" replacig those from path "A").
+Further, all paths are aggregated so searching for files or evaluating globbing expressions will consider all files and directories in all input paths.
+In the example above, getting all input files will result in a set of files from both path "A" and path "B" (with files of the same name from path "B" replacing those from path "A").

 By default, the following input paths are set: